 - 1. A candidate's grade point average of 3.0 (on a scale in which "A" equals 4.0) or above for the last 60 hours of coursework; and/or - 2.
-A score of 380 (400 preferred) on the Miller Analogies Test for those whose grade point average is below 3.0 (on a 4.0 scale), but 2.6 or above for the last 60 hours of undergraduate work. - A satisfactory record as demonstrated by the letters of recommendation and/or interview by members of the M.S.Ed.
-Steering Committee. - A 300-500 word essay addressing the applicant's abilities/experience directly related to the area of study.
+A score of 380 (400 preferred) on the Miller Analogies Test for those whose grade point average is below 3.0 (on a 4.0 scale), but 2.8 or above for the last 60 hours of undergraduate work.
+In lieu of the MAT or the GRE, Teacher Licensure candidates will submit proof of passing both the Illinois Test of Academic Proficiency (or approved alternate) and the relevant Illinois State content test(s). - 3.
+A satisfactory record as demonstrated by the letters of recommendation and/or interview by members of the M.S.Ed.
+Steering Committee. - 4.
+A 300-500 word essay addressing the applicant's abilities/experience directly related to the area of study.